 At least the first part of Allotta’s opinion was spot on even if the rest wasn’t.
 Hall Stand raced under the nom de course of ‘T. L. Timbers’, proved inordinately expensive to both owner and public alike.
 Although he did eventually win a series of flying handicaps on courses such as Newcastle, Ascot and Rosebery, the son of Hall Mark never remotely looked like repaying his purchase price.
 Perhaps the horse’s best performance under new colours came when he ran second in that infamous Cameron Handicap at Newcastle that effectively ended Andy Knox’s career – and again it was a horse trained by Tom McGrath, this time Abbeville, that denied Hall Stand victory.
 The person who made the most money out of Hall Stand was the auctioneer, Reg Inglis.
 It was Inglis who had brokered the original sale for 1000 guineas to Hemphill and who also acted as auctioneer when the horse was resold and realised 3500 guineas.

-And it was Reg Inglis who was called upon to effect a sale when his Queensland owner tired of the horse’s lacklustre performances, realising a rather surprisingly good price again, of 2200 guineas in January 1946.
+And it was Reg Inglis who was called upon to effect a sale when his Queensland owner tired of the horse’s lacklustre performances after he was placed in trainer Harry Plant’s stables, realising a rather surprisingly good price again, of 2200 guineas in January 1946.
 Hall Stand’s failure to win a principal race after that 1942 Derby was something he shared in common with all of the other starters, except for Main Topic; and it is difficult to avoid the conclusion that, despite the time and the winner, 1942 was a far from vintage Derby year.
 Hall Stand did manage to beat Main Topic in one field of endeavour.
 While neither of the stallions was successful at stud, Hall Stand at least had the distinction of getting one winner of a principal race, Blond Val, the horse that R. J. Harris trained to win the 1954 S.T.C.
 Festival Handicap at Rosehill.

 The Tait family were graziers with an extensive property ‘Gobarralong’, near Jugiong, New South Wales and had long enjoyed an association with the Turf; their registered colours of ‘red jacket, white cap’ were already recognisable on Sydney racecourses.
 Griff Tait, however, despite his warm regard for Fil Allotta, wasn’t keen on a breeding partnership, but such was the trainer’s faith in the broodmare potential of this daughter of Star Kingdom that he persuaded Tait to buy her outright, with him getting the progeny to train.
 It was a faith that was to be amply justified in the years ahead.
 To a degree that would not be fully appreciated for the best part of fifteen years and more, Allotta and Tait had succeeded in trapping quicksilver; for Dark Jewel was to be the dam of eleven foals, ten of which raced, and nine were to win races.